Indigenous peoples in Canada: Métis

 The Métis are people descended from marriages between Europeans (mainly French) and Cree, Ojibwe, Algonquin, Saulteaux, Menominee, Mi'kmaq, Maliseet, and other First Nations.
 Their history dates to the mid-17th century.

 When Europeans first arrived to Canada they relied on Indigenous peoples for fur trading skills and survival.
 To ensure alliances, relationships between European fur traders and Indigenous women were often consolidated through marriage.
 The Métis homeland consists of the Canadian provinces of British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario, as well as the Northwest Territories (NWT).

 Amongst notable Métis people are singer and actor Tom Jackson, Commissioner of the Northwest Territories Tony Whitford, and Louis Riel who led two resistance movements: the Red River Rebellion of 1869–1870 and the North-West Rebellion of 1885, which ended in his trial and subsequent execution.

 The languages inherently Métis are either Métis French or a mixed language called Michif.
 Michif, Mechif or Métchif is a phonetic spelling of Métif, a variant of Métis.
 The Métis today predominantly speak English, with French a strong second language, as well as numerous Indigenous tongues.
 A 19th-century community of the Métis people, the Anglo-Métis, were referred to as Countryborn.
 They were children of Rupert's Land fur trade typically of Orcadian, Scottish, or English paternal descent and Indigenous maternal descent.
 Their first languages would have been Indigenous (Cree, Saulteaux, Assiniboine, etc.) and English.
-Their fathers spoke Gaelic, thus leading to the development of an English dialect referred to as "Bungee".
+Their fathers often spoke Gaelic or the Orcadian dialect, thus leading to the development of an English dialect referred to as "Bungi".

 S.35 of the Constitution Act, 1982 mentions the Métis yet there has long been debate over legally defining the term Métis, but on September 23, 2003, the Supreme Court of Canada ruled that Métis are a distinct people with significant rights (Powley ruling).

 Unlike First Nations people, there has been no distinction between status and non-status Métis; the Métis, their heritage and Indigenous ancestry have often been absorbed and assimilated into their surrounding populations.